AsifHayatRepos/qorden-digital-talk/Qorden/README.md

 # qorden-digital-talk

-To install dependencies please use Lib-Installer.bat for windows with python installed with version >3.5
+To install dependencies please use Lib-Installer.bat on python version >3.5